 We participate in the adopt-a-forest program promoted by Nagano Prefecture and are working with Iizuna Town on forest maintenance in forests owned by the town around Lake Reisenji.
-In 2014, we concluded an adopt-a forest agreement with Iizuna Town, and in October 2019 renewed the agreement.
+Since the signing of the "adopt-a-forest program" in October 2014, we have conducted various forms of forest maintenance every year jointly with the labor union, and in FY2023, we planted saplings and cleared underbrush in June and October.
+We will continue to work with the local community to protect rich natural resources through sustainable forestation activities.